How is Zeffy free?

 When applying online for an employer identification number, you must complete only one form.
 Form SS-4 is specifically designated for the employee identification number.
 Look for it on the official IRS website and carefully complete the necessary details.

-Nonprofit organizations must have an EIN to file tax returns with the IRS.
+Nonprofit organizations must have an EIN to file tax returns with the IRS when they start their organization.
 They also need this unique nine-digit number to open a bank account, maintain state compliance, and manage employees' payroll.

 Start your nonprofit journey right with Zeffy's 100% free fundraising platform.
 It's the perfect tool for new organizations looking to make an impact without any financial burden.